Who Is Affected by Tuberculosis (TB)

 tuberculosis.
 About 2 million people die from TB each

-- More than 9 million new active TB cases occurred in 2007.2
+- Almost 9 million new active TB cases occurred in 2011.2

 - More than

-80% of the people with TB live in Africa and Asia.2
+80% of the people with TB live in 22 countries, most of them in Africa and Asia.2

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|